 Find out more about commemoratives on the Commemorative Coins page.

 Medals are like coins, but they are not money.
-They are meant to be used as awards to people or groups of people who have done great things.
+They are meant to be used as awards to people or groups who have done great things.

-Check out pictures of recent veterans' medals in the Veterans Medals pages of Inspector Collector's Medal Mania Workshop.
+Check out pictures of veterans medals on the Veterans Medals page.